How to increase credit score quickly?

 How-to-increase-credit-score-quickly

-Are you looking for a way to increase your credit score quickly?
-You're not alone.
-The average American has a FICO credit score of 696 and is in the lower end of what's considered "good" or at least "fair."
+Are you trying to swiftly raise your credit score?
+You're not alone yourself.
+With a FICO credit score of 696, the typical American falls at the lower end of what is regarded as "good," or at least "fair."

 Can you improve your credit by 100 points?